bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

     })

     //Or we can instantiate a function to be used as a callback.
-    //Also, we do not need to use the index argument, if you dont need it, feel free to leave it out. function printNames(item){
+    //Also, we do not need to use the index argument, if you don’t need it, feel free to leave it out. function printNames(item){
         console.log(item);
     }